 - Medical websites for the general public: There are several health websites that provide medical information for the general public.
 Often, these sites break down a medical condition or disease in easy to digest sections, such as Cause, Diagnosis, Symptoms, and Treatment and provide additional, reputable resources for review.
-We’ve provided a list of some of these websites here.
+Visit the Western Medicine (General Medical Information) section on the Resources page for a list of helpful websites.

-- Disease specific websites: If you’ve been diagnosed with a long-term illness, chances are high that there is at least one website – and likely many more – dedicated to the illness.
+- Disease specific websites: If you’ve been diagnosed with a long-term disease, chances are high that there is at least one website – and likely many more – dedicated to it.
 Many of these websites are hosted by disease specific organizations, associations, or foundations.
-These websites typically provide much more comprehensive information related to a specific disease than do general medical websites.
-In addition to providing information on the disease itself, disease-specific websites often provide information on conventional and emerging treatment options, lifestyle and behavioral factors, disease and symptom management techniques, specialty physician locators, and support resources – including financial, emotional and lifestyle.
+These websites typically provide much more comprehensive information related to a specific disease than general medical websites.
+In addition to providing information on the disease itself, disease-specific websites often contain information on standard and emerging treatment options, lifestyle and behavioral factors, disease and symptom management techniques, specialty physician locators, and support resources.
 Additionally, disease specific organizations are usually one of the best resources to turn to for information on clinical trials, emerging therapies, and current, disease specific news.
-Here is a list of a few of these organizations’ websites .
-A quick search on your preferred web browser should also direct you to reputable organizations (Example search: “Lupus organization”)
+A list of disease specific organizations and websites is available on the Resources page, or a quick internet search should also direct you to reputable organizations (Example search: “Lupus organization”).

-- Online medical literature databases: When clinicians and scientists perform medical research, including clinical trials, results are published in peer-reviewed medical journals (click here for a brief explanation of the peer review process and why it is so important).
+- Online medical literature databases: When clinicians and scientists perform medical research, including clinical trials, results are published in peer-reviewed medical journals (learn more about the peer review process and why it is so important).
 Typically, only research studies deemed to be of high quality make it through the peer review process.
-PubMed is the online, searchable citation database for most all published biomedical literature contained in peer reviewed journals.
-It is an excellent resource for locating high-quality medical research within a very specific context and for keeping up to date with the most current findings and emerging therapies.
-However, published biomedical literature is written for the scientific community.
-Therefore, article content may be difficult to understand for the lay reader.
+PubMed is the online, searchable citation database for most published biomedical literature contained in peer reviewed journals.
+It is an excellent resource for locating high-quality medical research on a specific topic and for keeping up to date with the most current findings and emerging therapies.
+However, published biomedical literature is written for the scientific and medical communities.
+Therefore, article content may be difficult for the general public to understand.
 That said, scientific literature provides valuable information.

-TIP: If you find research articles you are interested in but you don’t understand all the content or terminology, save them for review with your doctor or a friend, family member or colleague with a medical or scientific background
+TIP: If you find research articles you are interested in but you don’t fully understand, save them for review with your doctor or a friend, family member or colleague with a medical or scientific background

-- Reputable listservs: Joining email listservs for reputable organizations is a great way to keep current on news, events, and breakthroughs related to a particular disease or health area.
+- Reputable listservs: Joining email listservs of reputable organizations is a great way to keep current on news, events, and breakthroughs related to a particular disease or health area.
 You’ll find that most health and medical websites have a link to enter your email address, if you’d like to be included in the organization’s e-mail list.
-This is a good strategy for staying engaged with the organizations you trust and turn to for information regularly.
+This is a good strategy for staying engaged with the organizations you trust and regularly turn to for information.

 TIP: Be skeptical of sharing information with any “.com” sites, which typically consist of for-profit businesses that may be trying to sell something

-TIP: Google Alert scours the entire internet for items related to your search terms.
-Don’t assume that the results emailed to your inbox represent credible organizations or evidence-based research.
-Always evaluate the information you review on the web
+TIP: Google Alerts scours the entire internet for items related to your search terms, but don’t assume that the results emailed to your inbox represent credible organizations or evidence-based research.
+Always critically evaluate the information you review on the web.

 - Your local library: Your local library can be a valuable resource throughout your research process: use it!

-TIP: Librarians are highly trained in “library sciences” and are often available to help you navigate the research process and identify relevant, credible information
+TIP: Librarians are skilled in library sciences and are often available to help you navigate the research process and identify relevant, credible information.